Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

 \endsection

 \startsection Free points

 \sectiontitle

 We shall continue to work under \ref {StandingThree}.
-In our previous section we studied free points relative to a given element of $B$.
+In the previous section we studied free points relative to a given element of $B$.
 Now we will be interested in another, non-relative version of freeness.

 \definition DefFreePts \izitem \zitem A point $x$ in $X$ will be called \newConcept {free}{free point} when the state $\varphi _x$ on $A$ given by evaluation at $x$ admits a unique extension to a state on $B$. \zitem The set of all free points of $X$ will henceforth be denoted by $\newsymbol {F}{set of all free points}$.